 - From a social perspective, housing provides a stable base from which we can participate in society, form families, and enjoy retirement.
 Housing can determine lifetime education, employment, and health outcomes.

 - From an economic perspective, housing has a significant impact upon investment, productivity and participation, as well as consumption and saving trends across the economy.

 Housing is also central to the effectiveness of Australia’s welfare system.

 Governments play a significant role in the housing market at two levels.
 The first is at the structural level, whereby governments determine the policy framework by which the overall market operates.
 The second is through direct interventions in the market, in circumstances where either the market is unable to provide appropriate outcomes for specific groups of people, or where governments are seeking to achieve specific outcomes.

-- around $4.6 billion a year in Commonwealth Rent Assistance to help eligible Australians pay their rent; and
+- around $5.5 billion in Commonwealth Rent Assistance to help eligible Australians pay their rent; and

-- more than $1.5 billion a year through the National Housing and Homelessness Agreement (NHHA) to states and territories.
+- around $1.6 billion through the National Housing and Homelessness Agreement (NHHA) to states and territories.

 The NHHA targets jurisdiction specific priorities including supply targets, planning and zoning reforms and renewal of public housing stock while also supporting the delivery of frontline homelessness services.

 Information on current housing and homelessness agreements and programs can be found below:

 - National Housing and Homelessness Agreement